All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

 \subsubsection{$S$-metric spaces with no jumps}

-In this section we strengthen results of~\cite{Nevsetvril2007} giving the Ramsey property the class of ordered finite rational metric spaces with free ordering of vertices, and,~\cite{Dellamonica2012} giving the Ramsey property of the class of finite ordered graphs with free ordering of vertices and with respect to metric embeddings.
-Using the results of Sauer~\cite{Sauer2013} we characterise, in a surprisingly simple way, (in Theorems~\ref{thm:Smetric} and Corollary~\ref{cor:Smetricfin}) Ramsey classes of ordered metric spaces which are defined by a set $S$ of possible distances.
+In this section we strengthen results of~\cite{Nevsetvril2007} which establishes the Ramsey property of the class of ordered finite rational metric spaces with a free ordering on vertices, \cite{Dellamonica2012} which establishes the Ramsey property of the class of finite ordered graphs with a free ordering of vertices with respect to metric embeddings, and~\cite{The2010} which studies Ramsey expansions for special choices of $S$.
+Using the results of~\cite{Sauer2013}, we characterise, in a surprisingly simple way, Ramsey classes of ordered metric spaces which only use distances from a given closed set $S$ (in Theorem~\ref{thm:Smetric} and Corollary~\ref{cor:Smetricfin} proved in Section~\ref{sec:metric2}).

-We start by recalling the basic properties of $S$-metric spaces.
-It appears that it is useful to consider two main types of a distance set $S$: without jumps (Defined in Definition~\ref{defn:jump} and treated in this section) and with jumps (treated in Section~\ref{sec:metric2} by means of closures).
+In this section, we start by recalling the basic properties of $S$-metric spaces.
+It appears that it is useful to consider two main types of a distance set $S$: without jumps (defined in Definition~\ref{defn:jump} and treated in this section) and with jumps (treated in Section~\ref{sec:metric2} by means of closures).